Hardfl/Hardfl/README.md

-- 👋 Hi, I’m @Hardfl :)) This is my personal GitHub account.
+- 👋 Hi, I’m Harika :)) This is my personal GitHub account.
 - 👀 I’m interested in coding.
 I also love to write, sing, and play videogames.
 - 🌱 I’m currently learning coding languages and trying to get some certificatiions down.
 I hope to create some personal projects.
 - 💞 I would love to make new connections!